 Coral fleece and polar fleece are both polyester synthetic fabrics and both can melt when too much heat is put to the fabric.

 Coral fleece does not work tie or no sew projects.
-Polar fleece will work for tie and no sew project and crafts.
+Polar fleece will work for tie and no sew projects and crafts (like tie blankets – get my ultimate guide here).

 Coral fleece tends to be used primarily for blankets and baby items.
 Polar fleece is used for both children and adults for clothing and blankets.